ChaoticRoman/qtQmlCppHelloWorld/README.md

 * [x] UI is implemented in QML

-* [ ] There is a list of items
+* [x] There is a list of items
+    * e.g. different type of fruit

+* [ ] There are some item properties that can be accessed individually
-    * e.g. fruit with properties of name and price
+    * e.g. properties of name and price

 * [ ] An item is implemented in C++ and is not dependent on QML UI
     * e.g. it is a plain C++ object or Q_OBJECT (preferably plain